gangmuk/gangmuk.github.io/index.md

 ---

 <p>
  My name is Gangmuk Lim.
-I am a <s>2nd</s> 3rd year Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign, working with Professor <a href="https://pbg.cs.illinois.edu">Brighten Godfrey</a>.
+I am a <s>2nd</s> 3rd year Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign, working with Professor <a href="https://pbg.cs.illinois.edu">Brighten Godfrey</a>, and also closely working with Professor <a href="https://radhikam.web.illinois.edu/">Radhika Mittal</a>.
 Before starting my Ph.D., I earned my Bachelor and Master at the Computer Science at UNIST, South Korea, working with Professor <a href="https://sites.google.com/site/myeongjae/">Myeongjae Jeon</a>.
 </p>

 <p>
-My research primarily revolves around improving performance of microservice application in the cloud, reliability of cluster management system, and performance & resource utilization for machine learning applications.
+My research primarily revolves around improving performance of microservice applications in the cloud, reliability of cluster management system, and performance & resource utilization for machine learning applications.
 </p>

 <p>
-The most recent research project focuses on designing new service mesh system to minimize end-to-end latency and monetary costs associated with large scale microservice applications spanning geo-distributed multiple clusters in the cloud.
+The most recent research project focuses on optimizing request routing in microservice applications to minimize end-to-end latency and egress bandwidht costs associated with large scale microservice applications spanning geo-distributed multiple clusters in the cloud.
 <!-- I am actively on the lookout to work on new projects around distributed systems for machine learning.
 If you are interested in working with me, please don't hesitate to reach out at gangmuk2 at illinois dot edu. -->
 </p>